Coupang follows Roblox to a strong first day of trading – TechCrunch

 At its IPO price of $35, the same source pegged the company’s fully diluted IPO valuation at $62.9 billion.
 By our accounting, the company’s simple valuation at its IPO price came to $60.4 billion.
 Those numbers are close enough that we’ll just stick with the diluted number out of kindness to the company’s fans.

 Doing some quick math, Coupang is worth around $92 billion at the moment.
 That’s a huge number that nearly zero companies will ever reach.
-Some do, of course, but as a percentage of startups that start it’s an outlier figure.
+Some do, of course, but as a percentage of startups that start, it’s an outlier figure.